Dark Side of the Land

 Around the turn of the century, Cassie Chadwick conned Clevelanders out of millions of dollars - and she did it all by claiming to be the illegitimate daughter and heir of steel titan Andrew Carnegie.
 In this episode, 19 News reporter Jen Picciano unravels the wild story of the original "Queen of the Con," who also operated as a jewel smuggler, a brothel madam, and a clairvoyant.

 Who Killed Amy Mihaljevic?
+(Part 3)

 Who Killed Amy Mihaljevic?
+(Part 3)

 After 35 years, the answer to the question, "who killed Amy Mihaljevic" may finally be answered thanks to new DNA testing and a group of dedicated scientists working in labs from coast to coast.
 In this episode, 19 News anchor Nichole Vrsansky takes us inside the Florida lab that uncovered new DNA in the case.
 Find out how they did it and how soon experts can go from science to a suspect.

-From Gold to Greed: The Life of Cleveland's Infamous Superthief (part 2)
+From Gold to Greed: The Life of Cleveland's Infamous Superthief (Part 2)

-From Gold to Greed: The Life of Cleveland's Infamous Superthief (part 2)
+From Gold to Greed: The Life of Cleveland's Infamous Superthief (Part 2)

 On March 24, 1972, a team of professional thieves from Northeast Ohio pulled off a multi-million dollar bank heist in a sleepy California beach town.
 The crew of top-notch crooks almost got away with it too, but a few tiny mistakes turned their almost flawless burglary into one of the most notorious busts in American history.
 In this episode, 19 News investigator Kelly Kennedy goes inside the infamous heist with one of the burglars himself, a Clevelander whose life of crime earned him the nickname ‘Superthief.’

-From Gold to Greed: The Life of Cleveland’s Infamous Superthief
+From Gold to Greed: The Life of Cleveland’s Infamous Superthief (Part 1)

-From Gold to Greed: The Life of Cleveland’s Infamous Superthief
+From Gold to Greed: The Life of Cleveland’s Infamous Superthief (Part 1)

 On March 24, 1972, a team of professional thieves from Northeast Ohio pulled off a multi-million dollar bank heist in a sleepy California beach town.
 The crew of top-notch crooks almost got away with it too, but a few tiny mistakes turned their almost flawless burglary into one of the most notorious busts in American history.
 In this episode, 19 News investigator Kelly Kennedy goes inside the infamous heist with one of the burglars himself, a Clevelander whose life of crime earned him the nickname ‘Superthief.’